Reggie Jackson believes Snell's $62M Giants contract is ‘too much'

 The Astros reportedly pursued Blake Snell in free agency just before he agreed to a two-year, $62 million contract with the Giants in March, and in the end, it appears the money was too rich for Houston.

-Astros senior advisor and Hall of Famer Reggie Jackson joined New York Post MLB insiders Jon Heyman and Joel Sherman on "The Show" podcast this week and was asked about Houston's pursuit of Snell, the 2023 NL Cy Young Award winner.
+Hall of Fame slugger Reggie Jackson, now an Astros senior advisor, joined New York Post MLB insiders Jon Heyman and Joel Sherman on "The Show" podcast this week, and was asked about Houston's pursuit of Snell, the 2023 NL Cy Young Award winner.

 "He signed a two-year deal, I want to say for $62 [million].
 That's too much for him.
 He's been hurt a couple of times.
 And I think there's incentives on top of that.
 He's also got an option on his own.
 And between the four or five people that make the decisions with the Astros, we don't play that game."